-I think for anyone that likes to train outside that is in need of a lightweight breathable short, the Pace Breaker is a good and safe bet.
+I think for guys who like to train in various ways and need lightweight breathable shorts, the Pace Breaker is a good and safe bet.
 It feels good in athletic settings and is decently durable for lightweight resistance training.
+These shorts also work great for casual wear and are one of my go-to options for days when I’m running errands and then hitting training sessions.

 Lululemon Pace Breaker Short Pros